The Grizzly Folk

 The Grizzly Folk is an ongoing musical project involving journalists Jon Wilks and Richard Lines, multi-instrumentalist Jon Nice, and a group of other musicians who come and go from recording to recordings.
 It was also the name of a traditional folk music project run by Jon Wilks – a blog on which he explored the traditional songs of the British Isles by interviewing key musicians from the contemporary folk scene.

 The Grizzly Folk (band)

-The Grizzly Folk formed in 2008 in Fukuoka, Japan, when Jon Nice and Jon Wilks performed British sea shanties to Japanese audiences.
+The Grizzly Folk was formed in Fukuoka, Japan in 2008, when Jon Nice and Jon Wilks performed British sea shanties to Japanese audiences.
 As a duo, with the occasional help of other musicians (including Em Kuntze and Dai Evans), they recorded their first two EPs ('5-Weight', 2008; 'Electric Grizzle', 2009) which were ultimately released as a digital-only compilation album, 'Gurning at the Moon' (2013).
 These recordings were mainly of original songs, although occasionally they would feature traditional songs from the UK.
 The latter featured their recording of 'The Wassailing Song' (also known as the 'Gloucestershire Wassail'), which is perhaps their most recognized recording.

 In 2015, they released their second full-length album, 'Lairy Through the Town', which incorporated the writing and singing talents of Richard Lines, as well as contributions from musicians Stephen Field, Richard Banks and Dave Borgeson.